Section 27-20 Security deposits.

 if any, shall be returned to the customer.

-transferred account.
-At the discretion of the finance director, the security deposit may
+(h) At the discretion of the finance director, the security

-upon the customer establishing one (1) year (twelve consecutive months) good credit or
+customer establishing one (1) year (twelve consecutive months) good credit or furnishing a letter

-furnishing a letter of good credit from the customers previous utility provider.
-The finance
+of good credit from the customers previous utility provider.
+The finance director will maintain

 the name of each customer, the location of the premises occupied by the customer at the time the

 deposit was required and each successive location while the deposit is retained, and the date and

 (j) Each customer posting a security deposit shall